philips-labs/slsa-provenance-action/README.md

 ## About This Project

 This GitHub action implements the level 1 requirements of the [SLSA framework](https://slsa.dev/).
 By using this GitHub Action it is possible to easily generate the provenance file for different artifact types.
-Different artifact types include:
+Different artifact types include, but not limited to:
 * Files
-* Push to some API (Docker Hub, different workflow)
+* Push event (Docker Hub, trigger different workflow, etc)

 While there are no integrity guarantees on the produced provenance at L1, publishing artifact provenance in a common format opens up opportunities for